spack/spack/lib/spack/docs/binary_caches.rst

 before carrying out central installations, or some users prefer to set up these environments on their own motivation.
-To reduce the load of recompiling otherwise identical package specs in different installations, created build artifacts can be put into build cache tarballs, uploaded to your spack mirror and then downloaded and installed by others.
+To reduce the load of recompiling otherwise identical package specs in different installations, installed packages can be put into build cache tarballs, uploaded to your spack mirror and then downloaded and installed by others.